lukebemishprojects/Immaculate/README.md

 ### External Formatters

 Immaculate can run certain external formatters over your code.
 These formatters are located via standard Gradle dependencies.
-You can customize the version of the formatter resolved, or even the entire dependency used.
+You may customize the version of the formatter resolved, or even the entire dependency used.

 ```gradle
 version = "x.y.z" // Use a custom version